vinaykoulur/FeedToMail/README.md

 # FeedToMail

-Receive relevant Feeds to your mail
+Receive relevant Feeds from feedburner to your mail

 # Running in AWS Lambda
 Set thresholdTime variable equal to lambda funtion trigger time